 If you use a regular cookie sheet, you must transfer the cookie to the cooling rack before 3 minutes have passed.
 If it cools longer than about 3 minutes on the cookie sheet, you risk the cookie sticking to the pan and breaking when you remove it.

-#6 Bake Cookies Just Until the Edges are Barely Set.
-The Center Won’t Look Done.
+Technique #6: Bake Cookies Just Until the Edges are Barely Set (The center won't look quite done.)

 Minimal baking time makes Snickerdoodles thick and chewy.